 Don't miss out!
 Join the thousands of people who subscribe to our once-daily email or our free miles and points Facebook group with all the best travel news.
 Some links on this page may pay me a commission - as always, thanks for your support if you use them

 The Blue Mountains were hands-down my favorite part of the 5 days I spent in Australia.
-The other days were spent in the cities of Sydney and Canberra, which were amazing.
+The other days were spent in the cities of Sydney and Canberra, which were amazing as well.
 But the Blue Mountains day trip was my only chance to see a bit more of the wilder side of Australia (but still not too wild).

-Even so, the national park is fairly touristy.
+The Blue Mountains National Park is fairly touristy.
 And understandably so.
 The view of the forest below and the mountains in the distance from Echo Point is exquisite.
-Not to mention the attractions at Scenic World allow you to enjoy the national park even if you’re not up for hiking.
+Not to mention the attractions at Scenic World allow you to enjoy the national park, even if you’re not up for hiking.

 If you want to get away from the crowds, though, you certainly can.
 There are miles (or…kilometers, since they use those) of trails to explore in the Jameson Valley.